St Peter's Collegiate Church: Music

-The full choirs sang at Truro Cathedral in 2021 and Wells Cathedral in 2022.
-Other recent singing has taken place in Gloucester Cathedral, Westminster Abbey, St George's Chapel, The Royal Albert Hall (at the Proms) and Symphony Hall.
+The full choirs sang at Truro Cathedral in 2021, Wells Cathedral in 2022 and Lincoln Cathedral in 2023.
+Other recent singing has taken place in Gloucester Cathedral, Westminster Abbey, St George's Chapel, Windsor Castle, St Paul's Cathedral, The Royal Albert Hall (at the Proms) and Symphony Hall.

+In 2023 the choir was invited to record its first Choral Evensong for BBC Radio Three.
+The service was recorded on 3rd June 2023 and broadcast for the feast of St Peter on Wednesday 28th June 2023 and again on Sunday 2nd July.

 The church has been involved with the Choristers Outreach Programme of the Choir Schools Association and Sing Up which takes choristers into Primary Schools in the city to help the singing programmes in schools.

-The Director of Music is Callum Alger.
-The Assistant Director of Music is Charlie Francis and the Organ Scholar is Elli-Mae McGlone.
+The Organ Scholar is Elli-Mae McGlone.
 The assistant organists are Toby Barnard, Dr. David Rendell (Organist Emeritus) & Peter Morris (Organist Emeritus).